julianchurchill/text-adventure/README.md

 Technical Tasks

-- Multiple _can be used with_ clauses
-  - DONE UseWithSpecificItem must pass the original item to the useWith() call
-  - DONE Item must be able to accept, store and action multiple use clauses, indexed by 'use with' item id
-  - Deserialisation must be able to deserialised multiple use clauses
-    - DONE Tidy deserialisation tests so that single use clauses are a degenerative case of multiple use clauses
-    - DONE Convert deserialiser to use multiple use clause interfaces for single clause cases
-    - DONE Remove single use clause interfaces from Item/NormalItem: canBeUsedWith(), setCanBeUsedWith(), canBeUsedWithItemIDs(), usedWithText(), setUsedWithText(), setUseIsNotRepeatable(), useIsNotRepeatable(), addOnUseAction()
-    - DONE Implement multiple use clause deserialisation
-    - DONE Use DeserialiserUtils in PlainTextItemDeserialiser to reduce duplication
-  - Example is impsaw2000_broken, which should have a response for use with the imperator _and_ the teeth
 - Rename git tags to prefix with TTA1_
 - Consider adding 'You use [the] x with [the] y.' before outputting the result.
 Would help when reading the transcript.
 - Reword 'item use action' to 'item on use action' so it reads like the 'item on examine action' usage.